wp-plugins/profile-builder/readme.txt

 9. Recover Password Page

 == Changelog ==
+= 2.0.5 =
+* Added notification to enable user registration via Profile Builder (Anyone can register checkbox).
+* Add register_url and lostpassword_url parameters to login shortcode.
+* Added filter to allow changing Lost Password link in login shortcode.

 = 2.0.4 =
-Added $account_name as a parameter in the wppb_register_success_message filter Fixed typo in password strength meeter.
+* Added $account_name as a parameter in the wppb_register_success_message filter
+* Fixed typo in password strength meeter.

 = 2.0.3 =
-Fixed bug that made radio buttons field types not to throw error when they are required Fixed XSS security vulnerability in fallback-page.php Reintroduced the filters:'wppb_generated_random_username', 'wppb_userlisting_extra_meta_email' and 'wppb_userlisting_extra_meta_user_name'
+* Fixed bug that made radio buttons field types not to throw error when they are required
+* Fixed XSS security vulnerability in fallback-page.php
+* Reintroduced the filters:'wppb_generated_random_username', 'wppb_userlisting_extra_meta_email' and 'wppb_userlisting_extra_meta_user_name'
-Fixed the bug when changing the password in a edit profile form we were logged out
+* Fixed the bug when changing the password in a edit profile form we were logged out

 = 2.0.2 =
 * Brand new user interface.